isaacnmm/pestpolicy-hugo2XX/content/posts/best-bed-bug-spray/index.md

 - No quick knock-down effect
 ## [6.
 Bayer Advanced Bed Bug Spray - Perimeter or Spot Treatment](https://www.amazon.com/dp/B001IDO78O/?tag=p-policy-20)

-Bayer Advanced 700480, with� B-Cyfluthrin and Sodium O-Phenylphenate as the active ingredients, is amazingly great for killing these bugs in a quick knockdown manner.
+Bayer Advanced 700480, with B-Cyfluthrin and Sodium O-Phenylphenate as the active ingredients, is amazingly great for killing these bugs in a quick knockdown manner.
-- Bayer Advanced also kills bacteria causingenterobacter aerogenes and�Staphylococcus Aureus.It has a long residue effect of 1 year for indoor bed bug protection.
+- Bayer Advanced also kills bacteria causingenterobacter aerogenes andStaphylococcus Aureus.It has a long residue effect of 1 year for indoor bed bug protection.
 Bayer Advanced 700480 will kill a wide range of pests ( 60+ outline pests) like bed bugs,